 From time to time, the TSX has experienced significant price and volume volatility unrelated to the performance of specific companies, which could impact the market price of the Common Shares.
 Moreover, the market price of the Common Shares may also be adversely affected by factors such as the concentration of Common Shares held by a small number of shareholders and the low number of Common Shares that trade on average on a daily basis, the combination of which has the potential to increase the volatility of the volume of Common Shares offered to be purchased or sold at any particular time.
-Certain management compensation components are based on the share price change in the company and could fluctuate with significant movement up or down in the Company's share price.
-The Company has mitigated the negative impact of share price movements on compensation by also linking the payments to profitability of the Company after accounting for such fluctuations.
+Certain management compensation components are based on the share price change in the Company and could fluctuate with significant movement up or down in the Company's share price.
+The impact of share price movements on compensation is encompassed in the plan design as payments are also linked to profitability after accounting for such equity value fluctuations.